How Much Does Health Insurance Cost in Texas? (2026 Rates)

 Texas HMO Plan Cost

 HMO (Health Maintenance Organization) plans require you to choose a primary care physician and get referrals to see specialists.
-That referral requirement comes with a tradeoff: lower premiums than EPO and POS plans.
+That referral requirement comes with lower premiums than EPO and POS plans.
 A 40-year-old in Texas pays an average of $437 per month for a Catastrophic HMO plan, the lowest starting point across all metal tiers.
 Gold plans cost $637 with an average deductible of $1,137, while Silver plans cost $739 monthly with an average deductible of $2,791.

 Data filtered by: